Where Is the Best Place in Sri Lanka to See Elephants?

 DON’T VISIT THE ELEPHANT ORPHANAGES.
-GO SEE THEM IN THE WILD.
+SEE ELEPHANTS IN THE WILD.

 Freelance travel writer Anna Butterbrod, who is an award-winning journalist, shares her experience on the elephant orphanage:

-So Where Can You See An Elephant in the Wild in Sri Lanka?
-Here are 3 fantastic places:
+So Where Can You See Elephants in the Wild in Sri Lanka?
+Here are three fantastic places:

 Kaudulla National Park: